PicPay/trabalhe-conosco-backend-dev/README.md

 * I load the data in the database through the seed `(database/seeds/UsersPicpayTableSeeder.php)`, it also sets the user's relevance.

 #### Setup:
-Obs: To run this project you must have docker (and docker-compose) and git installed in you environment
+Obs: To run this project you must have docker (and docker-compose), wget and git installed in you environment

 #### Clone this project: